utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 ## Creating workspaces with a template

+> Workspace templates are available on Postman Free, Basic, and Professional plans.

 You can use workspace templates to help you set up a new workspace.
 Workspace templates are available for a variety of common use cases:

 * API Demos